aurangzaib-danial/notes/css/flexbox/flex_items.md

   flex: 1;
   /*
-  this one will set basis as zero and the items will not wrap use flex-grow: 1; if you do not want to set flex-basis */
+  this one will set basis as zero, items will have equal width and they will not wrap use flex-grow: 1; if you do not want to set flex-basis */
 }